Ruth Kluger, author of searing and celebrated Holocaust memoir, dies at 88

 “Vienna had treated me as an outcast,” whereas in Theresienstadt Dr. Kluger had “human contacts, friendships, and conversation.
 It’s amazing how talkative we become when we have nothing but our tongues to distract us from our misery, though of course, the misery must be halfway bearable.”

-From Theresienstadt, Dr. Kluger and her mother were deported to Auschwitz, the Nazi death camp in Poland.
+From Theresienstadt, Dr. Kluger and her mother were deported to Auschwitz, the Nazi death camp in German-occupied Poland.
 On the advice of another prisoner, she lied about her age, saying that she was 15 instead of 12, to claim a spot on a forced labor detail that was transferred to a subcamp of the Gross-Rosen concentration camp in Silesia.
 She toiled in a quarry through the frigid winter of 1944-1945, nearly starving, before she, her mother and another prisoner she described as a “lifelong sister by choice” fled a death march.

 Dr. Kluger had little use for the kernels of hope sometimes extracted from Holocaust survival stories.
 She rejected the idea that suffering united victims as “sentimental rubbish.”
 The first American they encountered after their escape did not appear to them as a heroic liberator; rather, she recalled, he covered his ears to spare himself the details of their agony in the concentration camps.